 Social media can be tricky to navigate so it’s important to ensure you set clear parameters with your students first.
 Here are some guidelines it might be helpful to keep in mind:

 Devices: If students aren’t provided with their own device through the school on a 1:1 basis, make sure you are able to borrow enough for your class.
 (Alternatively, you can allow students to bring in their own devices from home, but you’ll still need to have extras on hand for those who don’t have or don’t wish to bring in their own device.)

 Create Objectives: To avoid the pitfalls of social media distraction, set a clear objective or question for students to investigate and a time limit to complete it in.
 Allow time for review and discussion at the end so that students can share their findings.

 We hope this article has been helpful in giving you some new ideas for encouraging your students to think and live globally.
-What are you doing to broaden your students’ international horizons?
-Share your thoughts in the comments below!

 *Note: this exercise is probably not appropriate for elementary school students.
 Use your discretion when it comes to the maturity of your middle or high school students.